github/codeql/docs/language/learn-ql/javascript/type-tracking.rst

     result = firebaseSnapshot(refName).getAMethodCall("val")
   }

-With this addition, ``firebaseDatabaseRead("forecast")`` finds the call to ``snapshot.val()`` which contains the value of the forecast.
+With this addition, ``firebaseDatabaseRead("forecast")`` finds the call to ``snapshot.val()`` that contains the value of the forecast.

 `Here <https://lgtm.com/query/8761360814276109092>`__ is a run of an example query using the model to find `val` calls.

 Summary
 -------

-This covers the use of the type-tracking library.
+We have covered how to use the type-tracking library.
 To recap, use this template to define forward type-tracking predicates:

 .. code-block:: ql